csfeeser/Python/challenges/API CHALLENGE- mars rover.md

     http://mars.jpl.nasa.gov/msl-raw-images/msss/01000/mcam/1000ML0044631230305220E02_DXXX.jpg
     ...

-**Hardest:** Same as above... but allow the user to type in WHICH CAMERA from Curiosity they'd like their pictures to come from.
+**Hardest:** Same as above... but allow the user to type in WHICH CAMERA from Curiosity‡ they'd like their pictures to come from.
+> ‡ this is the only rover returned in this particular call

     all_cams= ["FHAZ","RHAZ","MAST","CHEMCAM","NAVCAM"]